 We shop the top surety markets to find you the best rate.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

 How much does a mortgage licensee bond cost in Connecticut?

-All companies offering mortgage services must post $50,000 or $100,000 surety bonds depending on the type of license.
-Surety bonds for mortgage brokers, mortgage lenders, and correspondents are subject to underwriting, meaning an application must be sent to an underwriter before the cost of the bond can be determined.
-Highly qualified applicants may be approved for as little as 1-3% of the total bond amount.
+All companies offering mortgage services must post $50,000 or $100,000 surety bonds, depending on their type of license.
+Those who do a larger volume of loans may need to obtain a higher bond amount.
+Surety bonds for mortgage brokers, mortgage lenders, and mortgage correspondent lenders are subject to underwriting, meaning an application must be sent to an underwriter before the cost of the bond can be determined.
+Highly qualified applicants may be approved for as little as 1% to 3% of the total bond amount.